tdgriffith/defense/docs/defense_full.md

 <!-- .slide: data-background="#ffffff" class="light" -->

-# Hardware and experimental design an be used to interpret information about human states from noisy physiological data.
+# Hardware and experimental design can be used to interpret information about human states from noisy physiological data.
 <style>
 .vertical-center {
   min-height: 100%;  /* Fallback for browsers do NOT support vh unit */